robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 ### UPDATE 09.10.2024

 Due to an important announcement from the Kiev government still headed by Vlodomyr Zelensky, I have asked ChatGPT to update the ratings on both sessions.
-Here below the prompts and the two answers.
+Here below the prompts and the answers from both the sessions.

 #### Prompt #10

-Add to information this news in Italian in which the Kiev government announced that it is going to renew the agreement to make the Russian natural gas arrive in Europe by the pipeline crossing Ukraine.
+Add to information this news in Italian in which the Kiev government announced that it [not] is going to renew the agreement to make the Russian natural gas arrive in Europe by the pipeline crossing Ukraine.
 Put this information in the scenario in which the destruction of the Nord Stream I and II was announced by Biden to Scholtz conference and for which Germany issued a request of arrest for an Ukraine citizen named Vlodomyr Z. which can be completed as Vlodomyr Zelensky.
 This man is clearly a puppet of the Biden administration which supports the policy for which Europe should emancipate from Russia for energy and starting to buy the much more expensive GNL from the USA.
 After the acquisition of this information, update the ratings.

 > 9 ottobre 2024 - A fine anno stop al gas russo attraverso l’Ucraina: le preoccupazioni della Slovacchia.
 >